spilman6/courses/pages/version-control-essentials/creating-local-repos.md

 # Creating Local Repositories

-In the last section, a lot of emphesis was placed on using Git as a colaboration tool, but Git is also a great tool for working on your own.
-In this section, we will cover how to create a local repository, stage changes, commit changes.
+When introducing Git lot of emphesis was placed on using Git as a colaboration tool, but Git is also a great tool for working on your own.
+In this section, we will cover how to create a local repository, then learn how to stage and commit changes.

-## What is a Local Repository?

-A local repository is a repository that is stored on your computer.
-This allows you to keep track of changes to your code.

 ## Initializing a Repository